How Long Should You Wait To Reduce Your Home’s Price?

 2. Lookers but no offers: You’re getting a lot of traffic but no offers.
 That usually means buyers aren’t finding value in the price of the home.

-3. Listing is faltering online: The number of people who have clicked on your listing or saved it as a favorite on Zillow, Facebook, etc., is far below other properties in the same sector of the market.
+3. Listing is faltering online: The number of people who have clicked on your listing or saved it as a favorite on Zillow or Facebook is far below other properties in the same sector of the market.

 Keeping an eye on your competitors’ sales and your area’s inventory can be more important than measuring your days on market (DOM) to the local average.

-NAR’s 2022 data shows buyers nationwide looked at an average of five homes in person and four homes online.
+NAR’s 2023 data shows buyers nationwide looked at an average of seven homes, four of which are viewed online, before settling on a purchase.
 So, if your area has a large inventory, the DOM may be higher than if fewer homes are available.

 “You should be concerned if you’ve got a lot of competitors and everyone else has been on the market for less time than you,” Ruiz says.